kitfactory/mongodb-dbapi/README.md

 ```

 ## Notes
-- Transactions on MongoDB 3.6 are treated as no-op; 4.x+ uses real sessions.
+- Transactions on MongoDB 3.6 are treated as no-op; 4.x+ (replica set) uses real sessions and the bundled 4.4 binary passes all tests.
 - Error messages are fixed strings per `docs/spec.md`.
 Keep logs at DEBUG only (default INFO is silent).